Car manufacturing is a complex procedure. Automakers have to take several parameters into account in order to produce a successful vehicle.

 When slightly used Spectras were available in market with cheap price compared to the ones standing at showrooms at high premium, it raised quite a few alarms.
 It was technically sophisticated technology of its time with a DOHC Efi engine under the hood (bear in mind Indus was still selling the Corolla with a carburetor engine till 2002).
 That lead to comparatively expensive maintenance while the fuel consumption of the car was not impressive at all.

 Kia did introduced factory-fitted CNG versions, called Spectra NGV and later an improved version called Spectra Special with alloy rims and few cosmetic add-ons, but it was too late.
-Within few years Spectra was available for less than 300,000 in used car market and even then people didn’t considered it worth spending money on.
+Within few years Spectra was available for less than half the price in used car market and even then people didn’t considered it worth spending money on.
 Spectra within a short span of time went from Hero to Zero!